 Should I Pay Cash Or Finance My Car?

 If you’re having a hard time choosing between these two options, the pros and cons of each are broken down below.
-This information can help you make the right choice for your needs.
+This information can help you make the right choice for your financial situation and goals.

 Pros of Paying Cash

 The average Australian spends over $40,700 on a new car.
-If you happen to have this amount of cash at the ready, you might be wondering if it’s a good idea to go ahead and spend it to own your car outright.
+If you happen to have this amount of cash upfront, you might be wondering if it’s a good idea to go ahead and spend it on a cash purchase to own your car outright without relying on a finance option.

-If you’re leaning toward paying cash for a car, here are some benefits you’ll be able to enjoy:
+If you’re leaning toward paying cash for a car, here are some benefits you’ll be able to enjoy, including the potential for monthly repayments to be a thing of the past:

 No Loan Repayments

-The most obvious benefit of paying cash for a car is that you don’t have to deal with any loan repayments.
+The most obvious benefit of paying cash for a car is that you don’t have to deal with any loan repayments or monthly payments.

 As soon as you hand over the cash (or write a cheque), the car will be yours.
-This means you won’t have to worry about keeping track of another monthly bill.
+This means you won’t have to worry about keeping track of another monthly bill or how your cash flow is impacted by loan repayment schedules.

 More Flexibility

 Paying cash also gives you more flexibility when it comes to what you do with the car.
-For example, if you want to sell it a year later, you can do so and pocket the money without having to worry about paying back the remainder of your loan.
+For example, if you want to sell it a year later, you can do so and pocket the money without having to worry about paying back the remainder of your loan amount or dealing with monthly repayments.

 The average Aussie spends over $40,700 on a new car.
-If you happen to have this amount of cash at the ready, you might be wondering if it’s a good idea to go ahead and spend it to own your car outright.
+If you happen to have this amount of cash at the ready, you might be wondering if it’s a good idea to go ahead and spend it to own your car outright without committing to a finance option.

 Cons of Paying Cash

 At the same time, there are downsides to paying cash for a car.
-Consider these cons before you move forward with a cash purchase:
+Consider these cons before you move forward with a cash payment:

 Requires Long-Term Saving

-If this data resonates with you, how long will it take you — realistically — to save for a new or even a used car?
-Do you want to wait months or even years before you can buy a car, or do you want to get into one right away?
+If this data resonates with you, how long will it take you, realistically, to save for a new or even a used car?
+Do you want to wait months or even years before you can buy a car, or would you prefer to consider a finance option and drive away sooner?

 Car Limitations